 With the rising conflict caused primarily by Boko Haram in the North East, nearly 1.4 million children are at imminent risk of death this year.
 About 1.4 million men, women and children living in Internally Displaced Peoples camps in Borno State, lack safe drinking water.
 Extreme flooding event that takes place yearly in Nigeria.
 The flooding is from heavy rainfall, exacerbated by climate change, and waste accumulations in drainage systems leave tens of thousands of men, women and children displaced from their homes and living in the camps, increasing the need for safe drinking water.

 EnvironFocus Incorporated, Canada, in partnership with charitable organizations in Nigeria, is working to provide Nigerian Communities with safe drinking water under the Safe Drinking Water for Nigerian Communities initiative (Safe Drinking Water Project).

-The Safe Drinking Water Project is a transboundary, corporate social responsibility initiative.
+The Safe Drinking Water Project is a transboundary, environment social and governance (ESG) investment opportunity.
 It provides a platform for individuals and organizations to assist Nigerian schools, villages, orphanages, internally displaced people (IDP) camps, health centres etc. with access to safe and drinking water and sanitation and hygiene workshops.
 Projects examples include water infrastructure development such laying of pipes, borehole drilling or water quality improvement initiatives that include the provision of instant microbial water filter and Sanitation and Hygiene workshops.
 Click here to see pictures of some of our project activities.

 The project has three measurable objectives: